openergy/opyplus/README.md

 ### Operating system

-opyplus is designed to work with any Operating System.
-It is automatically tested against the latest versions of the following OS:
+opyplus is designed to work with any Operating System but is automatically tested against the latest versions of Ubuntu OS.
-* Ubuntu
-* MacOS (test outdated: should be reconnected)
-* Microsoft Windows (tet outdated: should be reconnected)

 ## Contributing